World-Class Faculty Lead Graduate Research

 Self Regional Hall

-Located in Greenwood, Self Regional Hall is home to the Clemson Center for Human Genetics and is dedicated to advancing knowledge of the fundamental principles by which genetic and environmental factors determine and predict healthy traits and susceptibility to disease.
+Located in Greenwood, Self Regional Hall is home to the Clemson Institute for Human Genetics and is dedicated to advancing knowledge of the fundamental principles by which genetic and environmental factors determine and predict healthy traits and susceptibility to disease.

 Genomics and Bioinformatics